python/peps/peps/pep-0639/appendix-rejected-ideas.rst

-impossible to change later, once the status quo is standardized, tools are relying on the current behavior and there is much greater uptake of not only simply including license files but potentially accessing them as well using the core metadata, if we're going to change it, now would be the time (particularly since we're already introducing an edge-case change with how license files in subdirs are handled, along with other refinements).
+impossible to change later, once the status quo is standardized, tools are relying on the current behavior and there is much greater uptake of not only simply including license files but potentially accessing them as well using the Core Metadata, if we're going to change it, now would be the time (particularly since we're already introducing an edge-case change with how license files in subdirs are handled, along with other refinements).